I still remember the first time I was aware of a construction project.

 Our son and three daughters were not raised on a farm, but in the construction business.
 Like farming, construction is a tough way to earn a living.
 The hours are long; the weeks are longer.
 There are opportunities for the owner’s children to work in the family business at a young age.

 I still have a newspaper photograph of our three eldest kids raking out the five baseball fields that we constructed.
 The rakes were much taller than our children.
-On spring break during high school, our eldest daughter, Audrey, and her brother Jim shoveled dirt out the window of building into our dump truck.
+On spring break during high school, our eldest daughter, Audrey and her brother Jim shoveled dirt out the window of a building into our dump truck.
 Once the dirt was out, they shoveled gravel back in through the same window.

 Audrey is now a Physician Assistant in emergency general surgery.
 Jim has joined me in my construction business.
 Our second daughter, Grace, is a Physical Therapist.
 Our youngest daughter, Margaret, is in college.
 In the past year, I had a heated discussion with one of my daughters.
 I still remember her words: “You taught us that we could do whatever a man could do.”
 I stopped, agreed with her, and then supported her in an endeavor fraught with challenges.